 While he didn’t invent it, the middle-finger gesture was very much around at this time.
 According to anthropologist Desmond Morris, the gesture is essentially phallic, with the curled fingers on either side representing the testicles and the raised finger you are presenting to your foe is the penis.
 Diogenes made what was probably the first famous usage of the ol’ hand-phallus, presenting it derisively when he heard mention of Demosthenes (a statesmen whom he deeply disliked) and proclaiming, “There goes the Demagogue of Athens!”

-Flipping the bird in ancient Rome
+Flipping the bird meaning in ancient Rome

 In Rome, the middle finger was not only a nasty gesture, it was an outright threat!
 It even had a cool Latin name: the digitus impudicus, or unchaste finger.
 Giving someone this sign wasn’t the flippant bird of today, however; in Rome, giving someone the finger meant threatening them with anal penetration.

 Did the English “flip the bird” in defiance to the French?

 One popular “origin story” for the middle finger has to do with the Battle of Agincourt in 1415.
 As the story goes, the French were fighting with the English and had a diabolical (and greatly advertised) plan of cutting off the middle fingers of any captured English archers so they could never taunt the French with arrows plucked in their general direction.
 This sounds suspicious enough to begin with for a number of reasons, but the icing on the cake of this story is that the English triumphed that day, presented their middle fingers to the French, and even hollered “Pluck Yew!” (basically saying they could still draw their bows, which were made from Yew wood).